Candra0x6/Roca/contracts/docs/POOL_STATE_MACHINE.md

 3. Emergency flows: Any → EMERGENCY → Recovery
 4. Pause/resume flows: Any → PAUSED → Previous

-This state machine design ensures robust, secure, and efficient pool lifecycle management for the Arisan+ platform.
+This state machine design ensures robust, secure, and efficient pool lifecycle management for the Roca platform.